EEN421/EEN421.github.io/_posts/2026-08-18-KQL-Detection-of-the-Week-The-Query-That-Wrote-Itself-Eight-Times.md

 // product is bounded: SharePoint process events × SharePoint audit events
 // in a narrow time window.
 //
-// In a single-farm environment this is high-signal — one farm's audit
+// In a single-farm environment this becomes a bounded hunting correlation
-// events correlating with one farm's process events, both filtered to
+// — one farm's audit events correlating with one farm's process events,
-// SharePoint-only.
-In a multi-farm environment it cross-products across
+// both filtered to SharePoint-only.
+In a multi-farm environment it cross-
-// farms.
-If you operate multiple SharePoint farms, add a DeviceNetworkInfo
+// products across farms.
+If you operate multiple SharePoint farms, you
-// lookup to resolve DeviceName to an IP and join against ClientIP, or
-// maintain a manual mapping of DeviceName to farm identity.
+// need reverse-proxy, WAF, or IIS request logs that carry both the client
+// source IP and the backend server identity — those provide the actual
+// bridge.
+OfficeActivity.ClientIP is the user's source address (or a
+// proxy), not the SharePoint server's, so resolving DeviceName to a
+// server IP does not help.
 HostSignal
 | extend _sp = 1
 | join kind=inner (AppSignal | extend _sp = 1) on _sp